 Fix 5 – Change the power management settings

-Sometimes the computer will turn off your USB root hub to save power, but the bad thing is that the connection may become unstable and even your Oculus Rift S mic will stop working.
+Sometimes the computer will turn off your USB root hub to save power, but the bad thing is that the connection will become unstable and even worse your Oculus Rift S mic will stop working.
 To adjust the settings, follow the steps here:

 - Type device manager in the search box and click Device Manager.

 - Double-click Universal Serial Bus controllers.
 Then right-click USB Root Hub from the list and select Properties.

 - Navigate to the Power Management tab and untick the box next to Allow the computer to turn off this device to save power.
 Then click OK.